MatteoSpinelli/develhopeJS/readme.md

-# Destructuring assignment - 60
+# Destructuring assignment - 61

-Use the destructuring, instead of a temporary variable, to swap the values of the variables.
+Use the destructuring to assign the values just with one code line.

-**Suggestion:** look at the official documentation [<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)